 90% of photographers I meet at boxing events have the widest aperture zoom combo available: 24-70mm f/2.8 and a 70-200mm f/2.8.
 Shooting ringside is REALLY close to the action so a wide to normal angle is what you’ll need most of the time.
 A telephoto lens is useful to shoot in corners of when fighters are making their entrance in the ring.
 Zooms are popular and versatile.
 I personally face a challenge in those situations.
 I chose to buy primes (I explain why right here).
 Shooting ringside is very cool but also quite restrictive.
 The “zooming with my feet technique” doesn’t make it in this situation.
 I have to choose the right lens for each situation.
 Sometimes I am a little too close, sometimes I am a little too far.
 That’s the price I pay for using primes.
 It’s also why zooms come really handy for photographing boxing matches.

 Photographing from the stands or in the balcony, requires a very long telephoto lens, something between 400mm-600mm.
-There are many advantages to being further away: you won’t get blocked (by the ref, the ropes or the athletes themselves), you won’t have to constantly change from lens to lens and you won’t fear inhaling or swallowing someone else’s DNA.
+There are many advantages to being further away: you won’t get blocked (by the ref, the ropes or the athletes themselves), you won’t have to constantly change from lens to lens and you won’t fear to inhale or swallowing someone else’s DNA.

 Last tips for the ride